-- Carefully blend the apples to desired texture using an immersion blender or transfer and blend the apple mixture in smaller batches in a high-powered blender or large food processor.
+- Carefully blend the apples to desired texture using an immersion blender (*this is the easiest method!) or transfer and blend the apple mixture in smaller batches in a high-powered blender or large food processor.
 The apple sauce will thicken considerably once cool.
 Allow to cool before transferring to a container or glass quart jars.
 Store in the refrigerator for up to 10 days.

 - Do not skip or reduce the water quantity in the recipe above.
 Pressure cookers require a minimum amount of liquid in order for them to come to pressure.

 - I highly recommend using organic apples, particularly if you are choosing to leave the apples unpeeled as recommended for this recipe.
 Apples are considered one of the Dirty Dozen.
 Non-organic varieties have been shown to have high levels of pesticides.

 - I prefer to use a combination of apple varieties to produce a more nuanced applesauce flavor.
 Granny Smith apples contribute tartness, Fuji apples are balanced and high in moisture (lending themselves well to applesauce), and Golden Delicious contribute sweetness.
 If you don’t feel like buying a variety, this recipe will work just as well with five pounds of Fuji apples.